cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

     sparkContext.writeToDataset(purchaseRDD, "purchases", classOf[Array[Byte]], classOf[Purchase])

+You can also access a dataset directly by calling the ``getDataset()`` method of the SparkContext.
+See also the section on :ref:`Using Datasets in Programs <datasets-in-programs>`.

 Spark and Streams
 -----------------
 Spark programs in CDAP can directly access **streams** similar to the way a MapReduce can.